Salvia yangii: Propagation

 Russian sage is frequently propagated by cuttings.
 Because its woody crown is resistant to division, softwood cuttings are taken from shoots near the base, generally in late spring.
 Hardwood cuttings selected in mid-to-late summer also provide a viable propagation technique.
 The plant is also grown from seed in cultivation.
 Such seeds require exposure to cold for 30–160 days to germinate, and seed-raised specimens may not preserve the characteristics of named cultivars.
 In the commercial greenhouse or nursery setting, its relatively large size and rapid growth can adversely affect quality or make plants more difficult and expensive to transport; the use of plant growth regulators such as chlormequat chloride and daminozide may be more cost-effective than large-scale pruning.

 Some members of the Lamiaceae can spread unchecked and become invasive plants.
 Planting of Russian sage near wild lands has been discouraged by some gardening guides out of concern for its potential to spread, but it is not yet considered invasive, and has been suggested as a substitute for purple loosestrife for this reason.

 Uses

 Russian sage has a long history of use in traditional medicine, and is smoked as a euphoriant.

 In addition to its use in folk medicine, it is sometimes used in Russia to flavor a vodka-based cocktail.
-Its flowers are eaten in parts of Afghanistan and Pakistan, including Kashmir, adding a sweet flavor to salads; they can also be crushed to yield a blue colorant for cosmetics or as a textile dye.
+Its flowers are eaten in parts of Afghanistan and Pakistan, including Kashmir, adding a sweet flavor to salads.

 This species is considered a candidate for use in phytoremediation because of its rapid growth, tolerance for harsh conditions, and ability to accumulate toxic heavy metals from polluted soil.

 The essential oil can function as a biopesticide, especially regarding Tropidion castaneum beetles and Camponotus maculatus carpenter ants.